This is the tentative Table of Contents for the book I hope this site will one day become:

 The Just World Fallacy at Work

-Here I was thinking of both how salaries are not in anyway justice (and I haven’t written that part yet) but also in how we see attempts at enforcing justice in the workplace (or other adult social environments).
+Here I was thinking of both how salaries are not in anyway just (and I haven’t written that part yet) but also in how we see attempts at enforcing justice in the workplace (or other adult social environments).

 Everyone Else Might Believe the World is Fair, But I Don’t!